University of Minnesota Administrative Policy

 Reason for Policy

 Sponsors provide funding to cover costs of conducting research, training, and public service-related activities.
 Program income may be generated as a result of these activities and in some cases must be reported to the sponsor.
-Federal sponsors have documented in OMB Uniform Guidance and the applicable Code of Federal Regulations explicit processes to be used in the identification, recording, reporting, and monitoring requirements for income that is generated during the project period.
+OMB Uniform Guidance documents the explicit processes to be used in the identification, recording, reporting, and monitoring requirements for income that is generated during the project period.

 This policy was implemented to comply with sponsor terms and conditions and to ensure that program income is managed in a manner consistent with the University's overall missions and goals.